luzny274/PhaseVortexGen_iSCAT/README.md

 ## Settings

 ### Loop_unrolling
 An optimization in drawing.
 Greatly increases the compile time and decreases the drawing time.
-With this option enabled we usually get a sampling rate of ~35MHz, compared to ~7MHz, when turned off.
+With this option enabled we usually get a sampling rate of ~35MHz, compared to ~7MHz, when disabled.

 ### Drawing mode
 #### Line_by_line